zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 But Vladimir disagrees, “I don’t think so,” he says .
 “We’re taking the first step to peace.
 They’ll see that.”
 Hilary says, “If you say so.”
 We use that expression “if you say so” usually when we don’t agree with the ot her person, but we don’t want to continue arguing about it.
 She then says, “All r ight, let’s do it.
 This war with our neighbors is getting old.”
 For something “to get ol d,” in this sense, means to become tiring, to no longer be interesting.

 We learn at this point in the dialogue that we’re n ot talking about two different countries.
 We’re talking about two different famili es or households that live next to each other.
-Hilary says, “Do you want to bring t hem this fruitcake or should I?”
-Hilary is suggesting that they give a little gift t o their neighbors as a conciliatory gesture.
+Hilary says, “Do you want to bring them this fruitcake or should I?”
+Hilary is suggesting that they give a little gift to their neighbors as a conciliatory gesture.
 One popular gift of food during the Christ mas holidays in the United States is, or used to be, fruitcake.
 It’s not actua lly a cake.
 It’s more like a thick bread.

 My mother used to make fruitcake every year so that  we had something to give our teachers.
 I don’t think they liked it, particul arly.
 Some people don’t like fruitcake.
 I love fruitcake because I grew up eatin g it, I guess.
 Anyway, Vladimir says, “I’ll take it,” meaning I will take the fruit cake to our neighbors, “but first I’ll make sure their ugly, dirty, mean barking dog that wakes me up in the middle of the night is tied up.”